Timeline of farmers' protest against three farm laws | Law-Order

 September 5, 2021: Months to go for the Uttar Pradesh election, challenging the BJP-led NDA, farmer leaders stage a major show of strength in Muzaffarnagar.

-October 22, 2021: The SC observes that it was not against people's right to protest even on matters that are sub judice, but makes it clear that such protesters cannot block public roads indefinitely.
+October 22, 2021: The SC observes it was not against people's right to protest even on matters that are sub-judice but makes it clear that such protesters cannot block public roads indefinitely.

-October 29, 2021: The Delhi Police starts removing barricades from the Ghazipur border where farmers have been protesting against the Centre's agri laws.
+October 29, 2021: The Delhi Police starts removing barricades from Ghazipur border where farmers have been protesting.

-November 19, 2021: Prime Minister Narendra Modi announces the repeal of the farm laws.
+November 19, 2021: PM Narendra Modi announces the repeal of the farm laws.
+November 19, 2021: Farmer leaders say struggle not over, will push for law to guarantee MSP; wait for repeal of laws in Parliament PTI ASG NSD

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)